Rockergamer321/qcfirst/README.md

   - Added schemas for both user types in model.js, ensuring that an email can only exist once in the database.
 - Added functionality to createaclass.html form, allowing a class to be added to the database using the given form.

-Created qcFirst database in MongoDB Atlas with collections: users and classes.
+Created qcFirst database in MongoDB Atlas with collections: students, teachers, and classes.

-Administrator Page:

-- Created and implemented the administrator homepage, as well as the pages displaying the contents of the course and users database collections.

 ## Purpose